-There is no public transportation available from Las Vegas that stops at these colorful rocks, unfortunately, so plan to drive yourself or hire an Uber.
+Las Vegas does not offer public transportation to or from these colorful rocks, unfortunately, so plan to drive yourself or hire an Uber.

 You are in luck because this public art installation is free!
 There are no admission fees or tickets.
+There are no parking fees.
 You can show up and walk right over.

 As much as you want!

-If you want to get some good photographs of the artworks (with minimal people around), you should plan to arrive early.
+If you want to get some epic photographs of the artworks (with minimal people around), you should plan to arrive as early as possible.

 Other helpful info: